jagprog5/dev-guide/README.md

 That is all there should be!
 Explicitly, it either returns the constructed object, or it doesn't.
 This is the simplest representation that solves the problem, so its the correct one.

+### SQL over NoSQL

+NoSQL does have a niche.
+If the data is truly unstructured then it's suitable for the task.
+But verify: is this true?
+Or has there not been enough planning on the schemas to be stored.
+Ensure that's it's not "kicking the can down the road" by dumping whatever data into a NoSQL db, as this complicates logic in the future.
+Ensure that the underlying type used to represent the data is both explicit and the most restrictive model that works.

 # Reuse Work